Vikash9n/Lite_SeqCNN/README.md

 Step 1:--> Creating a segmented dataset

         This will allow creating a fixed-sized segments for the protein sequence.
-Execute the Segmenation.py .
+Execute function segmentation from the Segmenation.py with parameter (segmentSize,Overlapping) as (200,150).

-Step 2:--> Training the segmented encoder
+Step 2:--> Training the sequence segment encoder

         This is two steps:-